grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/02 Automated performance testing.md

 import {IntegrationsCiIconBlock} from 'templates/docs/integrations'

-While automation has been a hot topic in the broader testing community, it is not a silver bullet for all your performance testing problems.
-It can help set up all the mundane tasks, but analyzing the performance metrics requires human intervention.
+While automation has been a hot topic in the broader testing community, it is not a silver bullet for all your testing problems.
+As an example, it can help set up all the mundane tasks, but analyzing the performance metrics requires human intervention.
 However, where to start, which tool to choose, or how to get there is not always as straightforward, especially if you don’t already have a lot of experience in performance engineering.

 This guide aims to lay down the steps and recommended practices for achieving your goal of automated performance testing.

 ## Why automate performance tests?

-Let’s start by examining first why you would consider automating your performance tests.
+Let’s start by examining why you would consider automating your performance tests.
+To do that we need to revisit why we run performance tests in the first place:

+- **Avoid launch failures** leading to a missed opportunity window and wasted investments, e.g. your app or site crashing during a high-profile product launch event.
+- **Avoid bad user experience** leading visitors and customers to go with the competition, and you ultimately losing revenue, e.g. churning hard won customers due to a non responsive app or website.
+- **Avoid performance regressions** as code changes get deployed to your production system and put in front of end users.
+This is what this guide is primarily aimed at.

+From here, the decision to go for automated testing is hopefully clear:

-- Automated performance testing can quickly scale up the number of virtual users or load levels to simulate realistic user scenarios (**scalability**).
+- **Scalability**, as automated performance testing can quickly scale up the number of virtual users or load levels to simulate realistic user scenarios.
 Performing this manually would be time-consuming and impractical for large-scale tests involving hundreds or thousands of concurrent users.
 - **Saving time and money**, especially when running the performance tests.
 Automated performance tests can be executed repeatedly and are faster to run which can significantly reduce the test duration.
 In addition, computers are great at doing all the boring and repetitive tasks, which opens up your time to explore the application effectively.
 - **Shifting performance testing left**, making sure it happens as close to development as possible, giving developers an early feedback loop for performance matters.
 - **Reduce performance regression and promote continuous testing** by integrating performance tests to your continuous integration and continuous delivery (CI/CD) pipelines.
 Performance tests can be triggered automatically during build deployments, ensuring that performance issues are identified early in the development process and reducing the risk of performance-related regressions.
 Automated performance tests are also easier to monitor and incrementally improved when it's conducted throughout the development lifecycle.